bskaplou/qmk_companion_app/README.md

 =================================================================
 ```

-# Pointer operation with keayboard
+# Pointer operation with keyboard

 This feature is called "touchboard" all around the code.